rishabpuranika/passwordgeneratorandstorage/README.md

 # Password Generator and Storage
-This python generates a random password based on the size which you give and stores the password if required in mysql client or in csv or binary file
+# Overview
+This python program generates a random password containing alphanumericals and symbols which is used to create a random password with variable size using using random library of python.
+# Introduction to files
+1. PasswordGeneratorFunctions.py :- This file contains all the user defined to create a password like save(),generate(),display().etc..Thiis is required to run the file named PasswordGenerator.py.
+2. PasswordGenerator.py :- This file contains the code which imports the PassswordGeneratorFunctions.py and executes them.

+*Within the next 2 weeks i will reupload the code which makes use of MySQL to save and display the code